-Ms. Farinde currently serves as a per-diem Pharmacist for Cornerstone Hospital in Houston and Webster, Texas in which she engages in medication verification, management, therapeutic drug monitoring and formulary selection of medications.
-She also serves as an online Professor at both Capella University in Minneapolis, Minnesota where she serves as a dissertation mentor and committee member for graduate students in the School of Public Health, and Columbia Southern University’s College of Business in Orange Beach, Alabama, where Ms. Farinde instructs undergraduate and graduate students in pharmacology, pathophysiology, healthcare management, medical linguistics, anatomy, healthcare law and mental health.
+Dr. Farinde currently serves as a per-diem Pharmacist for Cornerstone Hospital in Houston and Webster, Texas, in which she engages in medication verification, management, therapeutic drug monitoring, and formulary selection of medications.
+She also serves as an online Professor at both Capella University in Minneapolis, Minnesota where she serves as a dissertation mentor and committee member for graduate students in the School of Public Health, and Columbia Southern University’s College of Business in Orange Beach, Alabama, where Dr. Farinde instructs undergraduate and graduate students in pharmacology, pathophysiology, healthcare management, medical linguistics, anatomy, healthcare law, and mental health.

-Prior to joining Cornerstone, Capella and Columbia, Ms. Farinde served as a Clinical Pharmacist III at Lufkin State Supported Living Center in Lufkin, Texas.
-In this role, Ms. Farinde provided medication therapy management and disease state management recommendations through the completion of quarterly Drug Utilization Evaluation and Drug Utilization Reviews (DUE/DUR).
+Prior to joining Cornerstone, Capella, and Columbia, Dr. Farinde served as a Clinical Pharmacist III at Lufkin State Supported Living Center in Lufkin, Texas.
+In this role, Dr. Farinde provided medication therapy management and disease state management recommendations through the completion of quarterly Drug Utilization Evaluation and Drug Utilization Reviews (DUE/DUR).
 Monitoring and creating trends for all adverse drug reactions (ADR) and reporting them to the DADS/DSHS Executive Formulary Committee and FDA were also key responsibilities.

-Before Lufkin, Ms. Farinde served as a Clinical Pharmacist Specialist at Carl R. Darnall Army Medical Center in Fort Hood, Texas.
-In this position, Ms. Farinde served in a traumatic brain injury clinic as the first pharmacist to provide clinical pharmacy services, rendered effectual support to the ten percent improvement regarding medication compliance among active duty soldiers in the brain trauma clinic and produced outpatient medication and disease state managements.
+Before Lufkin, Dr. Farinde served as a Clinical Pharmacist Specialist at Carl R. Darnall Army Medical Center in Fort Hood, Texas.
+In this position, Dr. Farinde served in a traumatic brain injury clinic as the first pharmacist to provide clinical pharmacy services, rendered effectual support to the ten percent improvement regarding medication compliance among active-duty soldiers in the brain trauma clinic and produced outpatient medication and disease state management.